SomnathKar000/Furniture-website/README.md

 1. Install the required dependencies by running the following command in the root directory of the project:

-* npm install

-2. Install additional dependencies by running the following command in the root directory of the project:

 * npm i

-3. Change the directory to `backend` using the following command:
+2. Change the directory to `backend` using the following command:

 * cd backend/

-4. Install the required dependencies for the backend by running the following command:
+3. Install the required dependencies for the backend by running the following command:

 * npm i

-5. Change the directory from 'backend' to previous directory:
+4. Change the directory from 'backend' to previous directory:

 * cd ..

-6. Start both the frontend and backend servers using the following command in the root directory of the project:
+5. Start both the frontend and backend servers using the following command in the root directory of the project:

 * npm run both